Cultural Funding Program

 As part of its mission to drive El Paso’s cultural vitality, MCAD provides support annually to local artists, area non-profit arts organizations and creative entrepreneurs through a competitive granting process in six categories that is designed for maximum transparency.

-Funding for the Cultural Funding Program is derived from local allocation of Hotel Occupancy Tax (HOT), the Texas Commission on the Arts and some City general funds.
+Funding for the Cultural Funding Program is derived from local allocation of Hotel Occupancy Tax (HOT) and some City general funds.

-The Cultural Funding Program provides resources through the following five granting categories:
+The Cultural Funding Program provides resources through the following six granting categories:

 - The Operating Support Program (OSP) is designed to support the stability of El Paso's arts and cultural assets and to cultivate organizational growth and professional development.
 This category is open to non-profit, professionally staffed arts organizations with a minimum of a three-year funding history from MCAD.
 Funds can be used for any operating expenses.

 - The Artist Incubator Program (AIP) supports the creation of new work by El Paso artists in all disciplines.
 Eligible projects must be able to be completed and exhibited or performed publicly within the yearlong funding cycle.